 Front teeth are generally more prone to chips and cracks because they are exposed to the most pressure and are more visible.
 Having chips on the front tooth is quite a discomforting experience, because the majority of the patients are more concerned about their appearance.

 Over 80% of patients who have chipped teeth perceive it as a sign of natural wear and tear, and never get it addressed because it does not hurt.
-Just because it does not hurt you, it should not be holding you back from getting the advised dental treatment.
-The biggest problem in denying the treatment is that even a small chip is enough to expose and weaken the enamel, which can further lead to severe infections and tooth decay (irreversible).
+Just because it doesn’t hurt, it doesn’t mean there isn’t an underlying dental problem that needs medical attention.
+The biggest problem in denying treatment is that even a small chip is enough to expose and weaken the enamel, which can further lead to severe infections and tooth decay (irreversible).

 The uneven surface of the tooth can trap food and bacteria that can either irritate your tongue and gums or cause complicated infections in the future.
 Having said that, bacteria can easily enter through the damaged area of the tooth and cause a cavity, infection, or abscess.
 This is why fixing a chipped tooth is important to restore your optimal oral function to avoid complicated dental procedures like dental implants, root canals, or even extractions.